Tree Rebate Program

-To be eligible for the reimbursement of ½ the cost of a newly planted tree (including tax) with the maximum reimbursement of $50.00 OR for reimbursement of ½ of the cost of a tree removal (including tax) with a maximum reimbursement of $100.00 (exception "Pine Wilt Disease" trees listed below), the following guidelines must be followed:
+To be eligible for the reimbursement of half the cost of a newly planted tree (including tax) with the maximum reimbursement of $50.00 or for reimbursement of half of the cost of a tree removal (including tax) with a maximum reimbursement of $100.00 (exception "Pine Wilt Disease" trees listed below), the following guidelines must be followed:

-All trees must be on the preferred/acceptable tree list.
-Deciduous trees must be a minimum of 6' tall and Spruce, Pine, and Juniper trees must be a minimum of 2' tall.
+- All trees must be on the preferred/acceptable tree list.
+Deciduous trees must be a minimum of 6' tall and Spruce, Pine, and Juniper trees must be a minimum of 2 feet tall.

 - Funds are limited and will be allocated on a first come/first-rebated basis.